Toxytod/Horreum/content/1. Active & Works/Master/5th Semester/Meaning, Reference and Modality (Lecture).md

 Also note that, for $a \not \in \bigcap_{w \in W}D_w$, I have $\not \models (a = a)$ since for $a \not \in D_w$, then $\mathcal{M}, w \not \models a = a$.
 Though I always have $\models \forall_{x} x = x$ and hence also $\models \square \forall_{x = x}$ since $D_w \not = \emptyset$.

+**Questions**
+1. Do you agree that this semantics is completely equivalent with the one seen in class?
+2. Do you agree on the better simplicity in defining the semantics in this way?
+3. Do you see any philosophical / foundational concern that one should take care of and which may make this semantics differ to the one presented in class?

 [1]: this point already may not be 100% coherent with the way Kripke sees possible worlds, but that is another matter
 [2]: it may now be better to consider the syntactic relation rather than the semantic one, since it is essentially language-dependent and generally would _feel more appropriate_.
 [3]: here I write $d \in \delta$ because I consider $\delta$ to be an ordered set of symbols, hence I mean $d$ to be a symbol within the sentence $\delta$.